cenhao/blog-raw/content/Coding/csharp-in-a-nut-shell-ch-2.md

 	(p36)

-33. *Jagged array*s are declared using successive square brackets to represent each dimension.
+33. *Jagged arrays* are declared using successive square brackets to represent each dimension.

 		:::C#
 		int matrix[][] = new int[3][];